agsha/myblog/content/notes-on-the-rank-theorem.md

 **The rank theorem**

-The row rank of a matrix is the same as the column rank. i.e., the number of LI rows in a matrix is equal to the number of LI columns in the matrix
+The row rank of a matrix is the same as the column rank. i.e., the number of linearly independent rows in a matrix is equal to the number of linearly independent columns in the matrix

 # The surprising nature of the rank theorem